SecNex/shifiq-pyplayer/README.md

 ## License

+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing

 We welcome contributions to improve the player.
 Please open an issue or submit a pull request.